National Enquirer: "Catch and kill"

-The National Enquirer has publicly admitted to participating in the practice of "Catch and Kill" regarding the case of Karen McDougal, a person claiming to have had an affair with President Trump.
-The Federal Election Commission fined the newspaper $187,000 in the case because it coordinated with the Trump campaign and paid McDougal $150,000 to benefit the campaign, making it effectively a campaign contribution.

-Stormy Daniels has also claimed the title was involved in the "Catch and Kill" of her affair with Donald Trump as well.
+On April 22, 2024, David Pecker testified in court: "We used checkbook journalism, and we paid for stories".
+He said that the editors under him had discretion to spend about $10,000 on a story and that any budget above that would be subject to his personal approval.
+When Karen McDougal claimed to have had an affair with President Trump, the newspaper coordinated with the Trump campaign to pay McDougal $150,000 to benefit the campaign, effectively turning the payment into a campaign contribution.
+The National Enquirer publicly admitted to "catch and kill" in this instance.
+The Federal Election Commission fined the newspaper $187,000.
+Stormy Daniels has also claimed the title was involved in the "catch and kill" of her affair with Trump as well.
 The prosecution of Trump's former lawyer Michael Cohen has also involved the purported use of "catch and kill" practices by the title.

 Television spin-off

 On August 30, 1999, a television spin-off of the supermarket tabloid was entitled National Enquirer TV and was produced by MGM Television.
 The series was renamed National Enquirer's Uncovered in season 2 and was cancelled on July 6, 2001.